 That is exactly what Let It Go Day is all about!
 A national day when people all over the world can be intentional about taking the brave step to cast away all those hang-ups from a previous chapter in life and start fresh.

 It’s time to celebrate Let It Go Day!

 History of Let It Go Day

-Let It Go Day is another one of the bevy of holidays created by Thomas and Ruth Roy of Wellcat Holidays & Herbs.
-They knew the difficulty of living with a pocketful of regrets that haunts you during every quiet hour, and knew that letting them go was the only way to find peace and contentment in their own lives.
+Let It Go Day is one of a bevy of holidays created by Thomas and Ruth Roy of Wellcat Holidays & Herbs.
+They knew the difficulty of living with a pocketful of regrets that can haunt a person during every quiet hour, and knew that letting them go was the only way to find peace and contentment in their own lives.

-How To celebrate Let It Go Day
+How To Celebrate Let It Go Day

 Let It Go Day is the perfect occasion to stop wasting so much energy on negative feelings from the past and instead focus on building a positive future.
 Consider these (serious and silly) ways to enjoy this day and foster personal freedom:

 Write down a list of the things that are regrettable, and spend some time letting them go.
 To do this, simply work on trying to relax and let that guilt and fear vanish from the moment and, eventually from the whole of life.

 One example of a way to symbolize this is by throwing that list into a fire to watch them burn.
 Let the smoke and embers carry those worries to the sky and wind, where they’ll be erased.

 Consider these other aspects of life that might prove beneficial by letting go of them: fear, holding grudges, guilt, regrets, the past, excuses and toxic people who just make life miserable.
 Set an intention to release these things from life and then practice it.
 Little by little, they will fly away and life will be much lighter, happier and more resilient without them.